oasis-tcs/openc2-jadn/jadn-v2.0.md

 all TypeOptions included in the field to the generated type, and replaces the field type with a reference to the generated type.
-This requires the anonymous field to be a non-structured core type and any TypeOption values included in FieldOptions to apply to FieldType.
+This requires the anonymous field to be a non-structured core type and any TypeOption values included in FieldOptions to apply to the specified FieldType.

 Example: a structured type with anonymous fields:
 ```